WILLing-Application/willing/README.md

 1. Visitors can view a landing page with a description of the service and register to create an account.
 2. Visitors can respond to word-of-mouth or emailed invitations to register for an account, in order to view the Owner’s "album" and listed items (after being given access by the Owner).
-3. Upon registering successfully by entering account details (username, password, email, name, address, phone#), the User is directed to the view page.
-(Optionally display a welcome message.)
+3. Upon registering successfully by entering account details (username, password, email, name, address, phone#), the User is directed to the application home page.
+Subsequent logins route to their profile page and display a welcome message and getting started tips.
-4. Users can edit their own User details (name, address, and phone#).
+4. Users can edit their own User details (name, address, phone#, profile photo).
 5. Users can view and search listed albums and items by keyword, from the albums they have been given access to.
-6. Users can "bid" on item(s) by indicating their interest, by selecting a ranking from 1 (may be interested) to 3 (very interested).
+6. Users can "bid" on item(s) by indicating their interest, by clicking an Interested button.
 7. Owners (a user who created/owns an album), can CRUD their own album(s) with title, description, lineage, deadline for responses, upload photo(s) and video(s).
 8. Owners (a user who created/owns an album), can CRUD their album's items, with title, description, lineage, upload photo(s) and video(s).
-9. Owners (a user who created/owns an album), can invite people to the site by emailing them a link to the registration/sign up page.
+9. Owners (a user who created/owns an album), will invite people to register on the site.
 10. Owners (a user who created/owns an album), can search for registered users by name or email address.
 The Owner can select the matching user to enable access.
 11. Owners (a user who created/owns an album), can view a dashboard with summary information by album: <br>
 A.	a grid/matrix of items and users, with color-coded interest ranking <br>